PlanTL-GOB-ES/EHR-normalizer/README.md

 documents/
 Default root directory of source PDF files.
 It is mandatory to place all your PDF files inside a "PDF" folder.
 Your "PDF" folder can contain other sub-directories.
-You can also use your our root folder using command-line arguments.
+You can also use your our root directory using command-line arguments.

 resources/
-This folder contains PDFMiner, which must be installed in your system.
-If you want to use other software to convert from PDF to HTML or TXT you must change the script pdf-to-html.pl to call the software you want to use.
+This directory contains PDFMiner, which must be installed in your system.
+If you want to use another software to convert from PDF to HTML or TXT you must change the script pdf-to-html.pl to call the software you want to use.

 scripts/
-This folder contains the scripts needed to perform partial convertions.
+This directory contains the scripts needed to perform partial convertions.
 These scripts can also be used individually.
 </pre>